Monad-01/Ethereum-Solidity-Notes/ethereumNodes.md

 - Doesn't have to be mined, instant execution
 - Returns a value

 ## **Ethereum 2.0**

-ETH2 is an upgrade to the intial Ethereum protocol.
+ETH2 is an upgrade to the initial Ethereum protocol.
+It aims to increase the speed, efficiency, and scalability.

+**ETH2 Major Upgrades:**

+1. PoS(Proof of Stake) instead of PoW(Proof of Work)
+2. Sharding

+**Reason why ETH 2.0 is being developed:**
+- ETH 1.0 Is an energy consuming monster

+### PoS vs PoW

+**PoS (Proof of Stake)